Estimating Epistemic and Aleatoric Uncertainty with a Single Model: Experiments

-To demonstrate the benefits of hyper-diffusion models in the context of weather prediction, we apply our method to forecast temperature in six-hour intervals using data from the European Centre for Medium-Range Weather Forecasts Reanalysis v5 (ERA5) dataset~\cite{hersbach2020era5}.
-We generate the training dataset from 2-meter surface air temperature data in the month of January between the years 2009-2018.
-Data is sampled at six-hour time intervals corresponding to $00,06,12,18$ UTC for a total of 1,240 observations.

-During the data pre-processing stage, we bin images down to $128\times 128$ resolution and apply normalization such that pixel values between $[210, 313]$ Kelvin map to the interval $[-1, 1]$.
-Following experiments done in~\cite{pathak2022fourcastnet}, we form measurement-target pairs by using historical temperature data at time $t$ as the initial measurement and data at time $t+6$ hours as the target.
+In this experiment, we demonstrate the applicability of \methodname{} for climate science---specifically two-meter surface temperature forecasting.
+Using the European Centre for Medium-Range Weather Forecasts Reanalysis v5 (ERA5) dataset~\cite{hersbach2020era5}, we generate a dataset comprised of 1,240 surface air temperature maps sampled at six-hour time intervals (i.e., $00,06,12,18$ UTC) in January between 2009-2018.
+Images are binned down to $128\times 128$ resolution and normalized such that pixel values between $[210, 313]$ Kelvin map to the interval $[-1, 1]$.
+Following experiments done in~\cite{pathak2022fourcastnet}, we form data pairs $(x,y)$ using historical temperature data at time $t$ as the initial measurement image $y$ and data at time $t+6$ hours as the target image $x$.
+A total of 200 images are held-out and used for validation and testing purposes.

-Repeating the same procedure as the CT experiment, we train both DPS-UQ and Hyper-Diffusion for 400 epochs and evaluate each method on an out-of-distribution measurement formed by inserting an anomalous hot spot over the northeastern part of Canada (see Figure~\ref{fig:weather_result}).
-Inspecting the out-of-distribution results, we again observe that Hyper-Diffusion more accurately isolates the abnormal feature in its epistemic uncertainty map compared to DPS-UQ.
-Moreover, DPS-UQ incorrectly shows increased levels of epistemic uncertainty within the continent.
-Interestingly, both DPS-UQ and Hyper-Diffusion assign relatively low aleatoric uncertainty to the ocean versus the North American continent itself, which aligns with the high specific heat capacity of water versus land.

-In the rightmost column of Table~\ref{ct_table}, we report average the PSNR and SSIM scores of each method on a test set of 100 hold-out measurements.
-Again, we notice comparatively lower (around 2 dB) image quality scores for MC-Dropout due to the negative impacts of inference-time dropout.
-Mirroring previous results on LUNA, we observe similar predictive performance between DPS-UQ and Hyper-Diffusion, with Hyper-Diffusion achieving marginally higher PSNR and SSIM scores.